zeromeia0/minishell/README.md

 # Minishell - A "simple" shell based on bash

-## How to Use Download and Execute our Shell.
+## How to Use Download and Execute our Shell

-*step by step explanation
+* step by step explanation.

+## Code explenation:
-## A Fully Functioning Shell That Deals With Commands,Rredirections, Pipes And Logical Expressions.
+## A Fully Functioning Shell That Deals With Commands, Redirections, Pipes And Logical Expressions

 This project aims to create a "simple" interactive command interpreter, or a shell that deals with basic command prompts, anything from a simple command execution to complex commands with multiple instructions.
 Our program also supports the execution of commands while reading from files, also know shell scripts.